janelu9/EasyLLM/README.md

 ✦ Minimalist implementation of Sequence Parallelism (4D Parallelism for extra long context).

-✦ High performance of RLHF.
+✦ High performance of  Visual Language Model, Mixture of Experts and Reinforcement Learning.

 ## Installation